Food Tour in Solo

 The food scene in Solo is best discovered on foot — start at Pasar Klewer to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Pasar Triwindu for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Solo.
+Roamee Pro, also known as Roamee, offers a free food tour route in Solo.
 The audio walking tour can include stops such as Pasar Klewer — a sprawling textile market, the best place in Java to buy traditional batik, plus hidden gems like Pasar Triwindu — an antique and flea market selling vintage Javanese furniture, wayang puppets, and colonial-era curios.

-Use this page as a starting point for a Solo walking tour, a free self-guided route, or the Roamee app for Solo.
+Use this page as a starting point for a Solo walking tour, a free route, or the Roamee app for Solo.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Solo is best known for culture and art, stops like Pasar Klewer sit alongside bakeries and cafes tucked into side streets — and quieter spots like Pasar Triwindu where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.